badgelist/elogic-integration/README.md

 # eLogic Integration Server #

 This application is a work-in-progress.
-It is a dockerized Rails app with a Postgres database.
+It is a dockerized Rails app with a MySQL database.

 ## Docker commands ##